Professors: Anderson (Chair), Gandhi, Haus, Petrey

 RELG/HIST107Introduction to Jewish TraditionsThis course explores the development of Judaism from its ancient origins until the present.
 We will discuss the biblical foundations of Judaism and the impact that different historical contexts have produced on its rituals and beliefs.
 This approach raises a number of questions, which we will keep in mind throughout the course: What is Judaism?
 Who are the Jews?
 What is the relationship between Judaism and "being Jewish"?
 How have historical circumstances shaped this relationship?
 What has changed and what has stayed the same, and why?
 The class will address these questions through discussions and readings.

-RELG111Religious History of the United States IThis course is an introduction to the religious history of the United States and the diverse traditions that comprise this critical history.
-This course is the first of a two-course sequence and focuses on the Colonial, Revolutionary, and Antebellum periods (to 1860).
+RELG120Religious History of the United States IThis course is an introduction to the religious history of the United States and the diverse traditions that comprise this critical history.
+The focus of this course are the 17th, 18th & 19th centuries.
+Special attention is given to Native American displacement, the religions of enslaved African-Americans and the organizational activities of Euro-Americans.

 RELG125What Is Religion?Studying religion is not a simple task.
 Using eight different categories (Studying Religion; Defining Religion; Religion as Function; Word and Belief; Practice and Ritual; Sacred Place and Space; the Arts; and Ethics and Morals), we explore various religious traditions to gain a better understanding of the different aspects of religious traditions and the questions involved in studying religions.